pachecowillians/arch-linux-post-install/README.md

 # Arch Linux Post-Install

-This project is a shell script created to setup the Arch Linux, install themes, icon pack and apps after installing the Operating System.
+This project is a shell script created to set up Arch Linux, install themes, icon packs, and apps after installing the operating system.

 ## Arch Install

-Initially, i installed Arch Linux using the archinstall installation script provided in the official Arch installation image.
-This image can be found on the distribution's official website https://archlinux.org/download/.
+To begin with, I installed Arch Linux using the `archinstall` installation script provided in the official Arch installation image.
+You can find this image on the distribution's official website at https://archlinux.org/download/.

-### Bootable USB stick
+### Bootable USB Stick

-After download the ISO, just create a bootable USB stick to install it on the machine.
-This is not necessary when you want to install Arch Linux on a virtual machine.
-In this case, you just need to import the image as a virtual disk.
+After downloading the ISO, create a bootable USB stick to install Arch Linux on your machine.
+This step is not necessary if you are installing Arch Linux on a virtual machine.
+In that case, you can simply import the image as a virtual disk.

-To create the bootable pendrive, use ```fdisk``` as shown below, in order to list all devices and identify the pendrive that will receive the image.
+To create the bootable USB stick, use `fdisk` to list all devices and identify the USB stick that will receive the image:

 ```sh
 sudo fdisk -l
 ```

-Generally, the USB stick's mount point is located in a directory like */dev/sdx*, where *x* represents some letter of the alphabet.
+Generally, the USB stick's mount point is located in a directory like `/dev/sdx`, where `x` represents a letter of the alphabet.

-With the directory defined, the device is unmounted with the command ```umount```
+Once you have identified the directory, unmount the device using the `umount` command:

 ```sh
 sudo umount /dev/sdx
 ```

-Finally, just use the ```dd``` command to create the bootable flash drive defining the path to the downloaded iso and the flash drive mount point, as shown below.
+Finally, use the `dd` command to create the bootable flash drive by specifying the path to the downloaded ISO file and the mount point of the flash drive:

 ```sh
 sudo dd bs=4M if=/path/to/ISOfile of=/dev/sdx status=progress oflag=sync